Thatonedragon/Thatonedragon.github.io/_posts/2023-06-04-The-begining.md

 title: The begininig
 last_modified_at: 2023-06-04T20:15:00-05:00
 categories:
-    -Blog
+    - Blog
 Tags:
     -Miscialianous
 ---

-Welcome to my new webpage, I have a lot of projects that are fun or use full so be sure to take a look around the site, maybe you'll even find some easter eggs.
+Welcome to my new webpage, I have a lot of projects that are fun or useful so be sure to take a look around the site, maybe you'll even find some easter eggs.

 For my personal use, this post is going to have every element i can put in my blog in it.